-- The formation of a government following a general election is the usual process by which executive power is transferred from one government administration to another.
-For information on $\underline{a}$ mid-term changes of government, see paragraphs 6.58 6.61. - 6.17 Following an election, the Governor-General will appoint a Prime Minister and a government in accordance with the principles and processes set out in paragraphs 6.41 6.53.
+- 6.16 The formation of a government following a general election is the usual process by which executive power is transferred from one government administration to another.
+For information on a mid-term change of government, see paragraphs 6.58 6.61. - 6.17 Following an election, the Governor-General will appoint a Prime Minister and a government in accordance with the principles and processes set out in paragraphs 6.41 6.53.